 * The original posting of this essay gave the erroneous impression that Gladhands were the evening’s first act.
 They were not; I missed several fine acts.
 I regret that, and the misconception my original post [now edited for clarity] may have fostered.

-Coming soon: A report on Charlotte Pop Fest’s triumphant Saturday.
+Click HERE for my report on Charlotte Pop Fest’s triumphant Saturday.